neelabhsinha/gatech-cs-7641-project-page/index.md

 1. It did not correlate well with any feature or any combinations thereof from the available dataset that we have both during preliminary analysis and our attempts at predicting it using various ML techniques.
 2. We hypothesize that the business side of the tournament is a knockout.
 For matches beyond the group stage in case of a tie, there is a penalty shootout, the outcome of which is difficult to predict with the data we have.
 Therefore, instead of settling for a random choice, we would instead select the team with higher probability of a win.

-In the case of **Unsupervised Learning** we use the columns marked "Individual" as the feature set.
+In the case of Unsupervised techniques for grouping of teams, we use the columns marked "Individual" with a few changes.
+We used rank of the team before the start of the world cup, mean and std of goals scored and conceded as features.
+There was no head-to-head in this scenario as we needed performance of each team individually to group them based on their potential.

 #### 4.1.3 Exploratory Data Analysis